Sereg20/Task_Center/IAS_config/1 Trust Config/README.md

 ![Applications tile](./Images/1.2.1.png "Applications tile")

 - Click **Create** button
-- In Create Application popup Fill in the Display Name field and click **Save** button
+- In Create Application popup fill in the Display Name field and click **Save** button

 ![Create a new App](./Images/1.2.2.png "Create a new App")